Featured Image text Inert Waste and How to Find an Inert Waste Landfill Near You.

 How to Find an Inert Waste Landfill Near You in England

-There is no central register of active waste landfills in the UK.
+There is no central government register of active waste landfills in the UK that is designed to help citizens find their nearest landfill easily.
 Finding an inert landfill is usually even less straightforward.

-One way would be to talk to waste hauliers in the area and other contractors who may know sites, such as farms which need non-reactive materials such as gravel and stone.
-Some will be looking for stone to improve farm tracks etc., and will accept very clean granular soils.
+One way would be to talk to waste hauliers in the area and other contractors who may know sites, such as farms, which need non-reactive materials such as gravel and stone.
+Some will be looking for stone to improve farm tracks, etc., and may be able accept very clean granular soils.
+(Always check that they are aware of the need to obtain a permit for all landfills, obtain details of their permit and verify it online.)

-The is a landfill tax to pay, but it is at the lower rate of between £2 and £3 per tonne.
+There is a landfill tax to pay, but it is at the lower rate of between £2 and £3 per tonne (2014).
 The landfill operator may also impose a gate fee.

-To make getting that list of landfill site location in England, with company names and a full address easier we have devised an unofficial method of obtaining the most up tod ate list of these landfills.
+To make getting that list of landfill site locations in England, with company names and a full address, easier, we have devised an unofficial method of obtaining the most up-to-date list of these landfills.

 Our Unofficial 2 Step Way to Find Landfills in England